-Do you like cheap and good-tasting coffee in a take-away cup?
+Do you like cheap and good-tasting coffee in a takeaway cup?
 Then Parallel is the café for you!
 They only accept cash payment and all coffees come in one size only – small – but it is really affordable at $2.90 for black coffee and $3.90 for white coffee.
 Some of the staff here look like models from the heroin-chic era and they have the dour expressions on their face to match!
-Despite the less-than-friendly service, did I mention the coffee tastes really good?
+Despite the less-than-friendly service, the coffee tastes good.

 1 Raffles Place, B1-34, Singapore 048616